close

 • Niti Aayog; Unique Id No. MH/2019/0241931 dated 11/09/2019.

-GHAR has been granted approvals that enable donors to claim tax exemptions on their donations.
-This allows the trust to receive donations from individuals and corporates who wish to support our various programs and initiatives aimed at helping the underprivileged and marginalised communities.
+Sant Ishwar Foundation has been granted approvals that enable donors to claim tax exemptions on their donations.
+This allows the trust to receive donations from individuals and corporates who wish to support our various programs and initiatives aimed at helping the underprivileged and marginalised sections of society.
 We have been granted approvals under the following provisions of the Income Tax Act, 1961:-